Ronenii/TodoServer/README.md

 Returns the total number of TODOs in the system, according to the given filter.
 Query Parameter: status.
 Value: ALL, PENDING, LATE, DONE (in capital case only).

-The response will end with 200.
-The result will hold the actual number of TODOs according to their status.

-ALL includes, obviously, the total number of existing TODOs.

-If that status is not precisely the above four options, case sensitive, the response will end with 400 (bad request)